Pseudoephedrine: Belgium

 Until 2024, several formulations of pseudoephedrine were available over-the-counter in Belgium.
 However, new legislation came into effect in November 2024, banning the over-the-counter sale of all medicines containing pseudoephedrine.

 Canada

 Health Canada has investigated the risks and benefits of pseudoephedrine and ephedrine/Ephedra.
 Near the end of the study, Health Canada issued a warning on their website stating that those who are under the age of 12, or who have heart disease and may have strokes, should avoid taking pseudoephedrine and ephedrine.
 Also, they warned that everyone should avoid taking ephedrine or pseudoephedrine with other stimulants like caffeine.
 They also banned all products that contain both ephedrine (or pseudoephedrine) and caffeine.

 Products whose only medicinal ingredient is pseudoephedrine must be kept behind the pharmacy counter.
 Products containing pseudoephedrine along with other medicinal ingredients may be displayed on store shelves but may be sold only in a pharmacy when a pharmacist is present.

+Pseudoephedrine is a Schedule VI Class A precursor in Canada under the Controlled Drugs and Substances Act.